Brian Morris (judge): Federal judicial service

 On March 11, 2013, U.S. Senator Max Baucus announced that he would recommend President Obama nominate Morris to fill the vacancy on the United States District Court for the District of Montana.
 The vacancy, in Great Falls, was caused by Judge Sam E. Haddon assuming senior status.
 The recommendation was made after a number of candidates were considered by a nine-member Judicial Nominating Commission appointed by Senator Baucus and Senator Jon Tester.
 On May 23, 2013, President Obama formally nominated Morris to the judgeship.
 His nomination was reported to the floor by the United States Senate Judiciary Committee on September 19, 2013.
 Cloture was invoked on December 12, 2013 by a 57–40 vote.
 He was confirmed later that day by a 75–20 vote.
 He received his judicial commission on December 17, 2013.

 At the time of Morris's appointment, Montana had two of the three active judge seats vacant.
 The inability to review cases created a significant backlog.
 Susan P. Watters was confirmed shortly after Morris for the Billings location.

 Montana rotates chief judge status between the three active judges; because of this, Morris became chief judge on March 19, 2020.

 Notable rulings

 State court

 In 2009, Morris wrote the 6–1 decision in Kulstad v.
 Maniaci, in which the Court ruled in favor of a woman's right to joint custody rights of two children adopted by her same-sex partner during their relationship.

 In 2010, he wrote the 4–1 decision in Wilson v.
-Montana that denying an inmate the use of a particular mental illness medication did not violate the criminal's rights.
+Montana that denying an inmate the use of a particular psychiatric medication did not violate the criminal's rights.